computer screen with lines of code

 Business and industry expertise

 To develop these skills, many — but not all — business analysts follow a traditional educational path, first earning a bachelor’s degree in a relevant field like finance, business, statistics, or computer science, and perhaps then even pursuing a business analytics master’s degree, either online or in person.
 Increasingly, however, there are alternative options for those who wish to retain flexibility, haven’t followed a traditional educational path, or don’t have the time or money to pursue a traditional degree.
-These options include business analytics bootcamps, certificate programs, and other short courses.
+These options include business analytics bootcamps, certificate programs, and short courses.
 We’ll dive into these options at the end when we make suggestions for how you can get started on your business analytics career path.

 Business Analyst, Paycor Stadium – Aramark